P1kM1n/StreamDeck/README.md

 # Stream Deck

-Stream Deck is a customizable button interface for your computer, controlled by a Raspberry Pi.
+Stream Deck is a customizable button interface for your computer, controlled by a Raspberry Pi (or whatever you want).

 ## Overview